knottjames/stock-portfolio/README.md

 Stock portfolio tracker web application.

-Users can search up stock tickers to view information on specific stocks.
+Users can search up stock tickers to view financial information on specific stocks.

+Users can also add their own portfolios and track their portfolios performance.

 ## To be implemented

-Display of user portfolios.
+Graphs with useful financial ratios and historical data.

 ## Technologies